Thomas Skinner shares striking message to ‘fuming’ Strictly viewers

 Skinner continued: “This country is beautiful.
 Full of beautiful people.
 I love it with all my heart.
 It’s built on graft, pride, community and family.
 It’s built on good people from all walks of life.
 Not people that gave up!

 “So don’t waste your energy on faceless cowards.
 Don’t let hypocrites win.
-Whatever battle you’re fightin behind closed doors, don’t give up.
+Whatever battle you’re fighting behind closed doors, don’t give up.
 Keep pushing.”

-Strictly viewers were left frustrated when Skinner was partnered with professional dancer Amy Dowden, who was unable to participate on the last two series.
+Strictly viewers were left frustrated when Skinner was partnered with professional dancer Amy Dowden, who was unable to participate in the last two series.

 Some viewers have highlighted how the spotlight on Skinner’s involvement with the series may impact Dowden’s longevity on the competition.
 However, Dowden spoke out amid the fan outcry, praising her celebrity partner.

-During the same period he attended Vance’s barbeque, Skinner was pictured wearing a Maga (Make America Great Again) cap.
+During the same period, he attended Vance’s barbecue, Skinner was pictured wearing a Maga (Make America Great Again) cap.

 He has also faced criticism for social media posts in which he stated it is not far-right to be “flying your flag and loving your country”.
 He said that London was no longer safe, adding that it had become hostile and tense.